 Your Home Life:

 Home might be a surprising place to start, but we find ourselves wanting to compete at home in many life stages.
 What about your siblings?
 Did you ever find yourself trying to one-up them?
 Collaborating with them is a far superior strategy.
 If you teamed up with them, how many more chores could you knock out by specializing based on your strengths?
 You may even be able to negotiate a better allowance for your work!
-If you have kids, think of teaching this mindset to your kids to build their collaborative worldview.
+If you have kids, think of teaching this mindset to them to build their collaborative worldview.

 What about your spouse?
 Do you keep a tally of who is doing what, building up a bank account filled with bitterness and resentment?
 Instead, collaborate.
 Find your shared goals and move toward them.
 Your marriage will be healthier, happier, and long-lasting.